piqnt/polymatic/README.md

 Polymatic is a lightweight framework for building modular applications, and easily integrating other libraries.
 It does not include built-in frame-loop, rendering, physics, or any other game specific functions.
 Instead, it provides a simple and modular way to implement your game, and integrate other libraries, such as rendering, sound, physics, storage, networking, etc.

-Polymatic middlewares are similar to systems in ECS (entity-component-system) architecture, and data binders and drivers can be used to decouple data (entity) from behavior (component).
-However unlike mainstream ECS frameworks, Polymatic does not manage your data, and doesn't have queries.

 Polymatic is distributed as a simple JavaScript library, and is compatible with frontend and backend development tools and environments.

 ### Middleware